 If you can read through this entire post without cringing or saying ‘me too’, then you deserve some sort of medal.
-Here’s the 30 things people with food allergies/intolerances are tired of hearing.
+Here’s the 30 things gluten free people are tired of hearing.

 All 30 of these things were kindly contributed through you guys who follow me over on Instagram.
 First of all – I can’t believe the stuff some of you guys have had to endure!
-Scariest of all, I’ve heard/experienced nearly all 30 of these at some point in my gluten free life too… *shudder* So here’s the 30 things people with food allergies/intolerances are tired of hearing…
+Scariest of all, I’ve heard/experienced nearly all 30 of these at some point in my gluten free life too… *shudder* So here’s the 30 things gluten free people are tired of hearing…

 1. “Very recently someone told me out of the two meals they were holding, she was sure one of them was gluten free but she didn’t know which… I’d have to try them to find out” @glutenfreefun